AngelFerndz/GeneticStockPredictor/README.md

 Generates simulated market prices derived from analyzing historic data of S&P500, DOW and NASDAQ.

-The bots use 4 "genes" or traits to make day trades.
+The bots use 4 "genes" to make day trades.

-The genetic algorithm reproduces by means of merging and mutating those most fit.
+The genetic algorithm reproduces members by means of merging and mutating those most fit.